Screw Diets! Try This Common Sense Diet Plan

 2. If You Don’t Want to Be Fat, then Stop Eating Fat! – You can’t get any more real about it.
 If you want to drop the weight, then you need to cut out fat from your diet.
 Eating bad fats, like those found in fried and processed foods, will only make you fat!

 But there is a bit of a catch to this one.
 Some fats are actually good for you, especially omega-3 fatty acids, which have been shown to boost your metabolism and help you shed the extra pounds.
 So use some common sense, and avoid trans and saturated fats.
-Fats like those found in salmon, nuts, and avocadoes, however, are great options in moderation.
+Fats like those found in salmon, nuts, and avocados, however, are great options in moderation.
 Or if you’d like, try taking NOW Ultra Omega-3.

 3. Let Go of Your Sugar Fantasies – There are no two ways about it.
 When it’s not used up in energy production, calories from sugar are stored as fat in your body.
 So when you eat a bunch of sugar, you may as well be eating a bunch of fat.
 Watch your labels, and cut down your sugar intake as much as possible.
+You may also find great benefit in reading this super popular article How to Quit Sugar in 30 Days.

 5. Keep Your Metabolism in High Gear – Your body really is a machine, and food is its fuel.
 So the more often you eat throughout the day, the more you’ll keep your engine revved up.
 Cutting your 3 meals into 6 smaller meals will help stabilize your metabolism and improve your body’s ability to burn fat all day long.